7 Best Deadlift Variations, Their Benefits & Alternarives

 5. Perform as many reps and sets as you can.

-7. The Rack Pull Deadlift
+7. Rack Pull Deadlift

 The major target muscles of the rack pull are your lower back.
 However, this movement also works on your upper back, hamstrings, and glutes.